 There may be a tendency for the daily wear patient to over wear the lenses initially.
 Therefore, the importance of adhering to a proper, initial daily wearing schedule should be stressed to these patients.
 The wearing schedule should be determined by the eye care professional.
 The wearing schedule chosen by the eye care professional should be provided to the patient.
+The lens is to be prescribed for single-use disposable wear, and is to be discarded after each removal.

-MONOVISION FITTING GUIDELINES:
+MONOVISION FITTING GUIDELINES